Retropikzel/foreign-c/REFERENCE.md

 (**make-c-null**)

 Returns a null C pointer.
+On some implementations #f is null pointer, this behaviour should not be used or counted on.

 (**c-null?** obj)

 Returns #t if obj is a null C pointer, otherwise returns #f.
+On some implementations #f is null pointer, this behaviour should not be used or counted on.

 (**c-bytevector-set! cbv type offset value**)